ancient-military-history

 The Origins of Small Shields in Mediterranean Warfare

-Early Bronze Age Precursors
+Early Bronze Age and Geometric Precursors

-Before the hoplite revolution, warriors in the Aegean used large, figure-eight or tower shields made from wicker and hide.
-These were cumbersome but offered protection for cavalry and chariot crews.
+Before the hoplite revolution, warriors in the Aegean used large, figure-eight or tower shields made from wicker and hide stretched over a wooden frame.
+These were cumbersome but offered protection for chariot crews and mounted aristocrats.
 Archaeological finds at sites like Mycenae and Tiryns show that by the Late Bronze Age (circa 1400–1200 BCE), smaller round shields began to appear, often depicted in frescoes and on pottery.
-These early round shields, about 60 cm in diameter, were portable enough for foot soldiers but lacked the structural integrity of later bronze-faced versions.
+By the Geometric period (900–700 BCE), Greek vase painters consistently depicted warriors carrying round shields with a distinctive central notch or cutout—the so-called "Dipylon shield" style.

-The Greek Aspis: Design and Construction
+The Greek Aspis: Design, Construction, and Social Role

-The Greek aspis (plural: aspides) is often incorrectly called a hoplon by modern writers, but ancient sources use aspis for the standard hoplite shield.
-The aspis was a convex, round shield typically 90–100 cm (3–3.3 ft) in diameter and weighing 6–8 kg.
-Its construction was layered: a core of poplar or willow wood was covered with a bronze sheet on the outer face, while the inner face had a leather lining.
+The Greek aspis (plural: aspides) is often incorrectly called a hoplon by modern writers, but ancient sources consistently use aspis for the standard hoplite shield.
+The aspis was a convex, round shield typically 90–100 cm in diameter and weighing 6–8 kg.
+Its construction was layered: a core of poplar or willow wood was covered with a thin bronze sheet on the outer face, while the inner face had a leather lining.
 A distinctive feature was the double grip system: the forearm passed through a central band (porpax) and the hand gripped a cord or strap near the rim (antilabe).
 This allowed the defender to support the heavy shield with the arm while keeping the hand free to wield a spear.

 Materials and Manufacturing